davenquinn/xenoliths/paper/text/figure-captions.md

 ##temp_comparisons

-Comparison of results from pyroxene major-element thermometers. (a) Core and rim measurements (filled and open circles, respectively) for each sample using the @Taylor1998 thermometer.
-Samples CK-3, CK-4, and CK-7 show heating along grain rims, and the tightness of within-sample temperature scatter varies. (b) The strong linear relationship between the TA98 and BKN themometers is shown, with BKN consistently measuring temperatures 30-70º higher. (c) Ca-in-orthopyroxene temperatures against TA98, showing the reproduction of two temperature cohorts around 980 and 1080ºC by this thermometer for grain cores.
-Colors are by sample as labeled in (a).
+Comparison of results from pyroxene major-element thermometers. **(a)** Core and rim measurements (filled and open circles, respectively) for each sample using the @Taylor1998 thermometer.
+Samples CK-3, CK-4, and CK-7 show heating along grain rims, and the tightness of within-sample temperature scatter varies. **(b)** Temperatures from the TA98 and BKN thermometers showing a strong linear relationship, with BKN consistently measuring temperatures 30-70º higher. **(c)** Ca-in-orthopyroxene temperatures against TA98, showing the reproduction of two temperature cohorts around 980 and 1080ºC by this thermometer for grain cores.
+Colors are by sample as labeled in *(a)*.
 Grey lines show 1:1 relationship.

 ##temp_summary